rehandhaka/fraud-prediction-model/README.md

 * **Algorithm:** XGBoost with SMOTE (handling extreme class imbalance).
 * **Dataset:** 400,000 transactions mimicking Indian fintech patterns (CIBIL scores, UPI, Aadhaar/PAN linkage, device fingerprinting).
 * **Key Finding:** Standard bureau scores (CIBIL/CRIF) are insufficient for detecting fraud alone due to heavy distribution overlap.
 Behavioral velocity and device signals are far stronger predictors.
-* **Business Impact:** Shifted the model's operating threshold from the default 0.50 to a more conservative 0.65.
-This sacrificed a small amount of raw recall but reduced costly false alarms by nearly 50%, ultimately maximizing the **Actual Net Profit at ₹64.5 Million** on the test set.
+* **Business Impact:** Secured an actual net profit of **₹64.5 Million** against a total test transaction volume of **₹365.8 Million**.
+By shifting the model's operating threshold from the default 0.50 to a more conservative 0.65, the model sacrificed a small amount of raw recall but reduced costly false alarms by nearly 50%—effectively neutralizing the financial threat while minimizing customer churn.

 ## 🧠 The Problem with Standard Fraud Models
 Most portfolio projects optimize for AUC or Recall.
 However, in retail banking, blocking a legitimate transaction (False Positive) creates severe customer friction.